• Home

 We welcome questions, feedback, or discussions of any kind that affect a positive outcome for the child.
 Sensitive issues will handled in a discreet way and a private meeting can be set up with staff in a timely manner.

 All new families will be contacted after a few weeks for feedback and questions they may have.
-It is detrimental to us that families be comfortable at ease about their child care choices.
-If you feel at any time that we have veered from any family goals that you may have, please let and us know.
-We cannot change what we do not understand.
+It is vital to us that families be comfortable and at ease about their child care choices.
+If you feel at any time that we have veered from any family goals that you may have, please let us know.
+We cannot change what we do not understand or are not aware of.
 We deal with families from all backgrounds and cannot be expected to make assumptions about your needs / wants.
-Just ask.
+Just ask- we will always do our best to accommodate you.

 Growth and Development